Learn the Signs of Autism

 Having a child is both the most exciting and frightening thing that humans can do.
 The simple knowledge that you are now responsible for this tiny life is humbling and uplifting – and downright scary all at the same time.
 There are so many negative scenarios and “what ifs” that can run through your mind.
 It becomes even more difficult when you realize that each child is different and there are no absolutes to tell you whether or not something is wrong with your child.
 Are your child’s behaviors normal for them or are they potentially signs of autism?
-Here are some common symptoms and information to help you determine if your toddler is exhibiting signs of autism.
+If you feel that your child may be on the spectrum then taking them to medical professionals like those at NovelBiome will help you and them to get the information and help that they need, but if you are still unsure here are some common symptoms and information to help you determine if your toddler is exhibiting signs of autism.

 What is Autism?